idiap/bob/doc/IrisExample.rst

   import bob
   import numpy
+  import matplotlib
+  matplotlib.use('pdf') #non-interactive avoids exception on display

 The Iris Dataset is built into the guts of |project|.
 It is likely the only dataset completely available with the source code (you will need to download